Support for 26 Religious Sisters in Peru

-High in the Peruvian Andes, in the Archdiocese of Huancayo, 26 sisters from eight different congregations are working to serve God and their neighbors.
+High in the Andes in Peru, in the Archdiocese of Huancayo, 26 sisters from eight different congregations are working to serve God and their neighbors.
 In this vast region of 6,000 square miles, the size of some small countries, there are no more than 743,000 people, roughly 71.5% of whom are Catholic.
 As a result, each priest in the diocese has to minister to an average of more than 8,000 scattered faithful.

 The sisters work first and foremost among people in the rural regions, most of whom live in extreme poverty, barely managing to scrape a living from their livestock and agriculture.
 The houses they live in are built in the traditional Quincha style of wattle and daub, and many places lack even the most basic infrastructure.
 The sisters also have to cover long distances on unmade roads and tracks just to reach the faithful.

 Cardinal Pedro Ricardo Barreto Jimeno, the Archbishop of Huancayo, is very pleased with the sisters‘ work and has asked us to support them.
 He tells us, “There is a lack of vocations.
 We have fewer and fewer vocations, and consequently fewer priests and religious.
 Huancayo is a vast territory, and the priests we do have simply cannot cover it all.
 This situation means that people in the remotest communities, who cannot be reached by the priests, feel dissatisfied and abandoned.”